 Considerations to Mitigate Ocean Freight Cost Increases

-In the current environment, securing reductions in ocean freight costs will be difficult.
+In the current environment, securing reductions in ocean freight costs will be difficult, requiring a more strategic approach to ocean freight procurement and supplier decision-making.
 We recommended that a mitigation strategy be employed to better assess what should be shipped via ocean vs. through alternative methods.
 We recommend the following assessments be included as part of your ocean freight shipping cost mitigation strategy:

 -